 But fall doesn’t really exist in Southern California where I live.
 In fact it’s hard to feel like seasons exist at all when it’s constantly 70 degrees and sunny.
 Without external clues from the passing seasons it is easy for time to escape without warning.
+I recently went home to Long Valley, New Jersey to participate in all my favorite fall activities.

 I’m 27 and I still get homesick.
 I grew up on the East Coast where fall was my favorite season as the hot and humid New Jersey summer days gave way to crisp fall afternoons.
-I remember fall as a time when I would go apple picking with my family and go shopping with my mom for a new back to school wardrobe, butterflies in my stomach signaling the anxiety of new classes and unexpected experiences.
+Fall was always a time when I would go apple picking with my family and go shopping with my mom for a new back to school wardrobe, butterflies in my stomach signaling the anxiety of new classes and unexpected experiences.
 I get nostalgic just thinking about it and nostalgia leads to a need for a northeastern “fall fix” and this year, as in most years, I returned to my parents’ home in New Jersey for the last week in September.
 While fall wasn’t in full force yet it still did the trick.

 My memories of fall are multi-faceted.
 Sometimes it is about clothes.
 Fall is the perfect blend of weather when you can wear jeans and a light jacket or sweater and be comfortable.
-This is my ideal wardrobe combination, which I tend to wear in any other given temperature anyway but in fall it can be worn comfortably.
+This is my ideal wardrobe combination.
+One which I tend to wear in any other given temperature anyway but in fall it can be worn comfortably.

 Sometimes fall is about comfort.
 At night when it’s chilly outside my Dad always builds a fire in the fireplace because my mom is always cold.
 My family has this big blue sectional couch in the living room and one of my favorite things about being home is laying on the couch in my corner spot (it’s the best seat) with a big blanket over me surrounded by Remi, Fenway and Dixie, our British labs.